neondatabase/website/content/docs/extensions/pg_embedding.md

 ## Comparing pgvector and pg_embedding

-When determining which index to use, `pgvector` with an IVFFlat or `pg_embedding` wih an HNSW index, it's helpful to compare the two indexes based on specific criteria, such as:
+When determining which index to use, `pgvector` with an IVFFlat index or `pg_embedding` wih an HNSW, it's helpful to compare the two indexes based on specific criteria, such as:

 - Search speed
 - Accuracy